Cancer

 When

-Oncogenes can be likened to the accelerator pedal
+Oncogenes are like the accelerator pedal

-cells originate as stem cells, primal undifferentiated
+Cells begin as primal undifferentiated

 stem cells differentiate or morph into

-that mature cells of specific
+Mature cells of specific

-tissue types can
+tissue types may

 revert to more primal